mishioo/zeetoo/README.md

 All zeetoo functionality is available from command line.
 After installation of the package each module can be accessed with use of `zeetoo [module_name] [parameters]`.
-For more information run `zeetoo --help` to see modules available or `zeetoo [module_name] --help` to see help page for specific module.
+For more information run `zeetoo --help` to see available modules or `zeetoo [module_name] --help` to see the help page for specific module.

 ### Python API

+Modules contained in **zeetoo** may also be used directly from python.
-This section will be supplemented soon.
+This section will be supplemented with details on this topic soon.

 ### Graphical User Interface